2003 Pan American Games: Sports

-Mascot
+Media

 The 2003 Games' mascot was a tank top clad manatee named Tito.

+Television broadcasts of the games were produced by Paul Graham.

 2003 Parapan American Games

-In 2003 Parapan American Games was not hosted in Santo Domingo, but rather in Mar del Plata, Argentina.
+In 2003, Parapan American Games was not hosted in Santo Domingo, but rather in Mar del Plata, Argentina.
 The event featured 1,500 athletes from 28 countries competed in nine sporting events.
 This was the 2nd and last Parapan American Games that was not tied to the Pan American Games.